slacy77/job-search-agent-overview/README.md

 - **Makes decisions** — score below threshold? skip. already logged? skip. strong match? enrich, generate, log
 - **Acts autonomously** — the whole pipeline runs without human input at any step

 The cover letter and resume rewriter don't fabricate anything.
 They help surface and frame real experience in the language each specific role responds to — the same thing a career coach does, just faster.
+Every suggested change includes the reasoning behind it so I can decide what to keep.

 ---

 ## What I Built It With

 No prior local dev setup.
 No CS degree.
-Built over roughly two days while on parental leave, starting from scratch with Python, VS Code, and the Anthropic API docs.
+Built over roughly two days while on parental leave with a newborn and a toddler, starting from scratch with Python, VS Code, and the Anthropic API docs.

 The skills I developed hands-on:
 - Python scripting and API integration